 As the largest city in Scotland, Glasgow has plenty of attractions.
 Famous for the architect and designer, Charles Rennie Mackintosh, you can find buildings of his from the 1890s within walking distance of the train station.
 These include the Willow Tea Rooms, The Glasgow School of Art, The Lighthouse and the Kelvingrove Art Gallery and Museum.

 Glasgow’s local delicacy is the Deep Fried Mars Bar, a Mars chocolate bar coated in fried batter.
-You can find these in local fish and chip shops across the city.
+You can find these in local fish and chips shops across the city.
 A circular subway system called the SPT connects all the major sites within Glasgow city centre.
-Tickets start from £1.40.